Low-risk Human Research Ethics Subcommittee

-If you are planning on conducting a clinical research project or clinical trial at MQ Health premises (Macquarie University Hospital, associated clinics and the Faculty of Medicine and Health Sciences), involving patients or staff, you are now required to have a Clinical Research Governance (CRG) authorisation before its commencement.
+If you are planning on conducting a clinical research project or clinical trial at MQ Health premises (Macquarie University Hospital, associated clinics and the Faculty of Medicine and Health Sciences), involving patients or staff, you are required to have Clinical Research Governance (CRG) authorisation before your commence your project.

 Note: Clinical research governance authorisation is a separate process from an ethics review.

-For more information about the process and associated timelines, please visit the University's CRG website.
+For more information about the process and associated timelines, please visit the University's Clinical Research Governance webpage.

 If you have any questions related to the MQ Health Clinical Research Governance process, please contact the Clinical Research Manager via firstname.lastname@example.org or +61 2 9850 2834.